Remarks of Gary M. Epstein

 Second, unlike in standard spectrum auctions, the forward auction will require a flexible band plan.
 Instead of a single band plan with identified frequencies, a set number of spectrum blocks and a uniform set of geographic area licenses, the auction design must provide a framework that is flexible enough to accommodate indeterminate, and varying amounts of newly available spectrum in different geographic areas.

-As many of you are probably aware, the Commission has long considered white spaces and unlicensed spectrum a critical part of the wireless broadband ecosystem.
-Therefore, in the NPRM, we propose measures that, taken together, would make a substantial amount of spectrum available for unlicensed uses, including a significant portion that would be available on a uniform nationwide basis for the first time.
+The Commission has long considered white spaces and unlicensed spectrum a critical part of the wireless broadband ecosystem.
+Therefore, in the Notice we propose measures that, taken together, would make a substantial amount of spectrum available for unlicensed uses, including a significant portion that would be available on a uniform nationwide basis for the first time.
 Television white spaces will continue to be available for unlicensed use in the repacked television band, and we propose making two channels currently designated for wireless microphone use available for white space devices.
 In addition, we propose to make the guard band spectrum in our proposed 600 MHz band plan available for unlicensed use, and propose to allow unlicensed operations in channel 37, with protections for incumbent radioastronomy and wireless medical telemetry operations.

 We also are very much focused on the outreach efforts the Commission must undertake in order to ensure an orderly transition and minimize disruptions in service to consumers.
 We have already launched our Broadcaster LEARN (“Learning Everything About Incentive Auctions Now”) Program to ensure that broadcasters have available to them the information they need to best participate in this proceeding, but we are always striving to provide better outreach.
 We are planning our first Broadcaster LEARN Workshop for October 26th at the Commission, and other workshops and webinars will follow.

-Together, we are shaping policies that could revolutionize how spectrum is allocated around the world.
+Accordingly, we believe that the policies being considered in the FCC’s incentive auction proceeding have the potential to shape policies that could revolutionize how spectrum is allocated around the region and around the world.
 Just like in the early 90s, we believe it is critical to work with all interested parties to develop a thorough record and to carefully balance all interests.
-Our goal is to repurpose the maximum amount of the 600 MHz band spectrum for flexible licensed and unlicensed use in order to unleash investment and innovation, benefit consumers, drive economic growth, and enhance our global competitiveness, while at the same time preserving a healthy broadcast television service.
+Our goal is to repurpose the maximum amount of the 600 MHz band spectrum for flexible licensed and unlicensed use in order to unleash investment and innovation, benefit consumers, drive economic growth, and enhance the our global competitiveness of the United States, while at the same time preserving a healthy broadcast television service.
+We look forward to working with each of you as we move forward so you can evaluate whether incentive auctions in the broadcast spectrum is an appropriate tool in your country.
 We will only be able to achieve these goals with your help.
 We look forward to your comments and assistance in ensuring that this auction process is a success for us all.